-Thank you for your interest in the University of Pennsylvania's Immunology PhD program.
+Thank you for your interest in the University of Pennsylvania's doctoral program in immunology.
 Biomedical Graduate Studies (BGS) is the administrative home for all graduate groups that confer a PhD in the basic biomedical sciences at the University of Pennsylvania.
 General admissions information can be obtained from the BGS website.
-Since the Fall 2005 admissions season, we will only accept electronic applications.

 Admission to study is offered to students having good undergraduate training in biology.
-Completed applications will be screened by the IGG admissions committee based on research experience, letters of recommendation, personal statement, grades, and GRE General Test scores.
+Completed applications will be screened by the IGG admissions committee; important factors include research experience, letters of recommendation, personal statement, grades, and GRE General Test scores.
 Interviews are also required as part of the admissions process.
-Applicants who are invited to be interviewed will be notified between December and February, with interviews taking place in January and February.
-Admissions decisions will be made following the interviews, with all decisions finalized by April 15.
+Applicants who are invited to be interviewed will be notified between December and February, with interviews taking place in January or February.
+Admissions decisions will be made following the interviews, with all decisions finalized by

 Applicants whose native language is not English are required to take the TOEFL.
 Scores are valid for two years from the test date.
 Applicants who have satisfactorily completed at least two years of study in an English-speaking university do not need to submit scores.
-It is important for non-US citizens and students applying from outside the United States to realize that positions for overseas students are very limited and extremely competitive.
+Positions for students who are not US citizens are very limited and extremely competitive.
 We are often unable to accept any students from outside the US.

-All students accepted for admission into the PhD program receive tuition and health insurance reimbursement, plus a twelve-month stipend for living expenses.
-The stipend for the 2012-2013 academic year was $30,500.
-In addition, applicants are urged to apply for scholarships from prestigious funding programs such as the National Science Foundation and the Howard Hughes Medical Institute.
+All students accepted for admission into the PhD program receive tuition and health insurance coverage, plus a twelve-month stipend for living expenses.
+The stipend for the 2014-2015 academic year is $30,500.
+In addition, applicants are encouraged to apply for scholarships from prestigious funding sources such as the National Science Foundation and the Howard Hughes Medical Institute.

 Igor Brodsky, PhD

 Contact Mary Taylor with questions or for more information.